 7 Tsavo East NP

-Kenya’s biggest national park is home to brick-red elephants, lions and cheetahs, crocs, hippos and superb birdlife.
+Kenya’s biggest national park is home to brick-red elephants, lions, crocs and superb birdlife.

 Diving, kitesurfing, eating out and nightlife are all big here, and it’s close to the small resort of Watamu and fascinating Gedi ruins.